open-craft/tutor-contrib-meilisearch/README.rst

 Meilisearch for Open edX (Tutor Plugin)
 =======================================

-This is a plugin for `Tutor <https://docs.tutor.edly.io>`_ that provides Meilisearch to the platform, so it can be used as a search engine to power content search.
+This is a plugin for `Tutor <https://docs.tutor.edly.io>`_ 18 (Open edX "Redwood" release) that provides Meilisearch to the platform, so it can be used as a search engine to power content search.

+⭐️ This plugin isn't needed with Tutor 19+ (Open edX Sumac+), as `Meilisearch functionality is now built in <https://github.com/overhangio/tutor/pull/1141>`_. ⭐️

 Installation
 ------------